chaseruskin/orbit/docs/src/reference/configuration.md

 # Configuration

-The `config.toml` file stores settings and extends `orbit`'s functionality.
+The `config.toml` file stores settings and extends Orbit's functionality.
 It is written in the [TOML](https://toml.io/en/) format.
 It is maintained by the developer and can be shared across teams for consistent development environments.

 > __Note:__ The configuration's file name is "config.toml", with respect to case-sensitivity.

 ## Paths

-When a field is expected to be a filesystem path, `orbit` has the ability to resolve relative paths.
+When a field is expected to be a file system path, Orbit has the ability to resolve relative paths.
 The path is determined in relation to the currently processed `config.toml`'s parent directory.
 This design choice was implemented in order to allow for path definitions to be valid across developer machines when sharing configurations.
 It is recommended to use relative paths when setting a path to a field in a `config.toml`.

 ## Precedence

 Orbit supports multiple levels of configuration.
 Each level has its own order of precedence:

-1. Local configuration file (location: current working IP)
+1. Local configuration file (working ip's directory)

-2. Global configuration file (location: `$ORBIT_HOME`)
+2. Local parent configuration files (parent directories of the working ip's directory)

-3. Configuration files listed in the global `config.toml`'s [`include`](#the-include-field) (items in the array are processed in order; first-to-last)
+3. Included configurations (order-preserving) listed in the global `config.toml`'s [`include`](#the-include-field)

+4. Global configuration file (location: `$ORBIT_HOME`)

 The configuration files are processed in the order defined above.
 When a configuration file defines a field, no other configuration files later in the process will be able to override its value.
 If a field is never provided an explicit value, the hard-coded defaults will be used.